LostFocusRemedies/mtTools_public/README.md

 ### Reset Attribute
 An animation to reset rig control attributes to their default value.

+### IKFK Fast
+A polite IKFK snapper, that's designed to be easy to configure, and performant.

 ## Installation

 Each tool can be installed independently.
 See the README in each tool's directory for specific installation instructions.